The International Society for Collectors and Enthusiasts of Historical & Contemporary Glass

 OUR NEXT EVENT

-DATE: Thursday 19th February 2026 – 7 pm GMT
+DATE: Thursday 19th March 2026 at 7 pm GMT, following the Annual General Meeting.

 LOCATION: ZOOM online